fabr1z10/glib3/INSTALL.md

   * [macOS details](#macos-details)
   * [Linux details](#linux-details)

+# Platforms

+So far I've compiled glib3 succesfully on the following platforms:

+* Windows 10 + Visual Studio Community 2019
+* Linux + gcc 7.4.0

+I will update this info as soon as I'm able to build succesfully on macOS too.

 # Get the source code

 You can get the source code downloading a xyz file from the latest